-r/PhysicsStudents is a subreddit with 138k members.
-The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses physics, struggling, advice, math, and study, and they frequently recommend/review textbooks, math books, and simulation software.
+r/PhysicsStudents is a subreddit with 139k members.
+The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses physics, struggling, advice, math, and hard time, and they frequently recommend/review physics books, textbooks, and math books.

 A place for physics students of any level to discuss the intricate profoundness of the universe.